docker/docs/notary/service_architecture.md

   to download or upload metadata.

 - **Malicious Content** - An attacker can create, store, and serve arbitrary metadata content for one or more trusted collections.
-However, they do not have access to any client-side keys, such as root, targets, and potentially the snapshot keys for the existing trusted collections.
+However, the attacker has no access to any client-side keys, such as root, targets, and potentially the snapshot keys for the existing trusted collections.

-  Only clients who have never seen the trusted collections, and who do not have any form of pinned trust, can be tricked into downloading and trusting the malicious content for these trusted collections.
+  A client can only be tricked into downloading and trusting the malicious content for these trusted collections if it has never seen the trusted collections and does not have any form of pinned trust.

-  Clients that have previously interacted with any trusted collection, or that have their trust pinned to a specific certificate for the collections immediately detects that the content is malicious and would not trust any root, targets, or (maybe) snapshot metadata for these collections.
+  If a client has previously interacted with any trusted collection or has its trust pinned to a specific certificate for the collections, the client immediately detects that the content is malicious and doesn't trust any root, targets, or (maybe) snapshot metadata for these collections.

 - **Rollback, Freeze, Mix and Match** - The attacker can request that the Notary signer sign any arbitrary timestamp (and maybe snapshot) metadata